neacsum/cpm/README.md

 > **RULE 3** - Include folders of dependent modules are made visible through symbolic links

 In the structure shown before, the application that uses `cool_A` and `cool_B` will have an `include` folder but in this folder there are _symbolic links_ to `cool_A` and `cool_B` include folders.
-The folder structure will look something like this (angle brackets denote symbolic links):
+The folder structure will look something like this (blue items in angle brackets denote symbolic links):

 ![](docs/diag2.svg)

 > **RULE 4** - All binary library packages reside in a `lib` folder at the root of development tree.
 Each package contains a _symbolic link_ to this folder.

-Without repeating the parts already shown of the files layout, here is the part related to `lib` folder (again, angle brackets denote symbolic links):
+Without repeating the parts already shown of the files layout, here is the part related to `lib` folder (again, blue items denote symbolic links):

 ![](docs/diag3.svg)